Acclaimed Russian-born American artists Ilya and Emilia Kabakov have been working collaboratively for nearly 30 years.

-Although built with unbridled imagination and optimism, their installation-based works are directly inspired by the life of a regular citizen under the totalitarian government, the dangers and illusions of utopia, the desire to escape from oppression of soviet state, limitations of everyday life into dreams and fantasies.
+Although built with unbridled imagination and optimism, their installation-based works are directly inspired by the life of a regular citizen under the totalitarian government, the dangers and illusions of utopia, the desire to escape from oppression of Soviet state, limitations of everyday life into dreams and fantasies.

-than twenty of the Kabakovs’ maquettes and whimsical models.
-The new publication gives insight into the ideas and realization of the Utopian Projects.
+Spanning the years between 1985 and the present day, the exhibition The Utopian Projects in the Hirshhorn Museum features more than 20 of the Kabakovs’ maquettes and whimsical models.
+This new publication gives insight into the ideas and realization of the Utopian Projects.

-Published alongside the exhibition at The Hirshhorn Museum, Washington, D.C.
-7 September 2017 to 29 April 2018
+Published on the occasion of the exhibition at The Hirshhorn Museum, Washington, D.C.
+(7 September 2017 – 29 April 2018).